 Data—access data and run application services.
 The specific access level is derived from the data-access policies and POSIX ACLs.

 This policy allows the implicit creation of data sessions, which are used for securing access to data.

 All locally created and imported users in the platform (but not the predefined users) are automatically assigned this policy.

 Developer—the only policy whose users can create projects, and manage and develop Nuclio serverless functions.
+Developers can manage the users of the projects they create.
 (Developers can only see the projects that they are members of.)
 All locally created and imported users in the platform (but not the predefined users) are automatically assigned this policy.

 IT Admin—full rights for all IT operations, such as changing the cluster state from offline to online.
 This policy includes permissions for viewing event logs and for managing cluster support logs.
 See more information about logs in Logging, Monitoring, and Debugging.

 The predefined tenancy_admin user is assigned this policy together with the Tenant Admin policy.